 - Contact Us

-There are likely to be seal pups on remote beaches from August till the end of November.
+If seals are surfacing and splashing close to the boats move further away it means they are distressed by your prescence.
+Do not approach seals that are hauled out on the rocks they can damage themselves by suddenly launching themselves from the rocks.
+Seal pups will be found on remote beaches from August till the end of November.
 Please do not land on beaches where there are seals or pups except in an emergency.

-Sea Birds can be very sensitive to disturbance during nesting season, March to August.
-Stay well clear of cliffs where seabirds are nesting.
-Sea birds may ‘bob’ their heads as a sign that they are feeling nervous of your presence.
-If in doubt, move futher away.
-Avoid flashing you paddles and avoid creeping up on wildlife.
-If seals are surfacing, and then splashing nearby move further away.
-Seals are much happier in the water, so do not approach seals that are hauled out on the rocks.
+Sea Birds are also very sensitive to disturbance especially during the March to August nesting season.
+To avoid the potential damage to eggs and young stay clear of cliffs where seabirds are nesting.
+Sea birds may ‘bob’ their heads as a sign that they are feeling nervous of your presence, if in doubt, move further away.
+Avoid flashing your paddles and avoid creeping up on wildlife or sudeenly appearing around a headland or into a sea cave.

-When kayaking or canoeing you should also ensure that you follow the appropriate safety guidelines as sea conditions can change rapidly.
+The sea conditions can change rapidly so make sure you plan carefully.
 There are also local codes of conduct available from the Pembrokeshire Coast National Park Authority specifically for kayaking and canoeing activities.
 Alternatively check out the local activity operators committed to the Outdoor Charter as they can often have guided activities that will suit your needs.

 Inform the Coastguard of your plans and get a local weather forecast: 01646 690909